Schwenger/House-Of-Tweets/backend/README.md

 ### Politicians (`pols.json` and `model_polis.coffee`)

-Both files are essentially just JSON objects, with the politician ID being the key and politician entry being the value.
+Both files are essentially just the same JSON object, with the politician ID being the key and politician entry being the value.
-Currently, `backend/pols.json` actually is a list of such entries, but that will change.  # FIXME
+The field 'pid' is stored for ease of use, and equals the key.

 Each politician entry has:
 - `twittering` (optional): JSON object, contact information on Twitter if existing